gerryd/cookbook/content/recipe/desserts/strawberry-bavarois.md

 ### Directions

-- make sure the butter (salted and unsalted) is soft
+- ensure the butter (salted and unsalted) is soft
 - put the butter in a stand mixer and mix gently
-- add sugar, lime zest, egg yolk, flour, lemon grass and vanilla flavouring
+- add the sugars, lime zest, egg yolk, flour, lemon grass and vanilla flavouring
 - knead for a few minutes and continue by hand
-- pre-heat the oven to 180°C
+- preheat the oven to 180°C
 - dust a surface with flour
 - roll out the dough to a thickness of ~5mm
 - press out the desired shape using a cake ring